-2.4.1 How to: Identify outliers
+4.4.1 How to: Identify outliers

 Identifying outliers in a stack of data is simple.
 Click Analyze from a Column data table, and then choose Identify outliers from the list of analyses for Column data.
+Prism can perform outlier tests with as few as three values in a data set.